 It’s about equifinality, which simply means that the same end result can be achieved by many potential means and from many points of entry along the journey.
 It’s one of those grad school textbook terms you never expect to encounter again – until, perhaps, you’re talking about the path to product management.

-The term resurfaced recently, thanks to Lena Sesardic, who joined Sean and Paul on this latest episode of ITX’s Product Momentum Podcast.
-Lena’s own journey is a story of equifinality; she is Croatian, but lived portions of her life in Europe, the Pacific Rim, and North America.
+The term resurfaced recently, thanks to Lena Sesardic, who joined Sean and Paul in this Product Momentum Podcast episode.
+Lena’s own journey is a story of equifinality.
+She is Croatian, but lived portions of her life in Europe, the Pacific Rim, and North America.
 Her professional life is equally diverse.
 Once an innovation lab product manager and entrepreneur, Lena is now a product management consultant and author.
 Her recent book, The Making of Product Managers, offers an up-close look at 20 real-life humans whose varied paths to product management should inspire us all.